 couple pinches of kosher salt

 The chef I work with sent me home with a pound of boiled fingerling potatoes that we didn't end up using during service.
 Yay.
 I decided to turn it into a potato salad.
 I don't want this to be too much of a recipe.
 It's an idea for using up leftover potatoes and I can tell you what I put in it, because it's what I had in my fridge but the options are endless!
 Let's investigate.

 If I have leftover potatoes and decide to make this dish again it will no doubt be a completely different adventure.
 So many possibilities.
 Some delicious thoughts:

 Tex - Mex

 generous tbsp dijon mustard

 Blitz it all together with a hand blender or whisk together (mince the garlic if u do it this way, obvi).

 I learned that there are two theories about how the introduction of banana bread happened in the 1930's.
 Wiki says it is probably a combination of both, and I would probably agree with that sentiment.
 Banana bread was potentially a byproduct of the great depression.
 Home makers not wanting to waste anything, would turn too ripe bananas into a quick bread.
 Seems logical to me.
 The other idea points towards the corporate world developing the concept of this bread to promote their products, as baking powder and baking soda became popularized around this time.
 Either way it's interesting to consider the origins of this ubiquitous staple loved by so many of us.
 I certainly can conjure up childhood memories of my mothers banana bread.
-I'll have to ask her if she can do the same from her own childhood.
-I'd like to point out that this recipe really tastes just like I remember banana bread always tasting.
+I'd like to point out that this recipe really tastes just like I remember banana bread always tasting (it wasn't vegan).
 So that is a win in my books.

 1/3 cup solid coconut oil or earth balance buttery spread, room temp